PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 request.

-The latest implementation unit shares one lazy `ModelIRPassStateScope` across the absolute-final flattened-normalization Pad and mixed-attention pair.
-The two diagnostic events construct one graph index instead of up to two.
-The scope starts after the raw InstanceNorm bias-add rewrite and ends before the dynamic-rank Unsqueeze/Reshape shape rewrite.
-Normalization-Pad cleanup now exposes an optional scope while preserving the final invocation's exact include flags.
-The lowerer's registered-runner call characterization remains 139 because this is one production occurrence; runtime index construction is the optimized dimension.
+The latest implementation unit shares one lazy `ModelIRPassStateScope` across the post-QDQ layout-transpose, unary-fan-out, and unary/binary-fan-out sequence.
+The three diagnostic events construct one graph index instead of up to three.
+The existing unary-fan-out helper now has compatible mode flags: its four prior invocations retain unary passthrough, while the new invocation runs generic transpose cleanup instead.
+The scope stays between raw Softmax canonicalization and transpose-binary rewrites.
+The lowerer's registered- runner call characterization is now 137, down from 139.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.